susheelvishwa/Frontend-Rivision/05 april 2024 (Website)/notes.md

 # Sorting Data:
 Strategies for sorting data displayed on a webpage were discussed, including the use of the .sort() method for arranging data in ascending or descending order.

 # Adding New Data:
 The lecture concluded with techniques for adding new elements to the data array and subsequently updating the DOM to reflect these additions.

+<These examples showcased how CRUD operations are applied in real-world scenarios, such as dynamically adding, updating, and displaying data based on user interactions.